notsnakesilent/AMDStackGuard/README.md

 ## Research Claim

-AMDStackGuard demonstrates that user-mode stack spoofing can be reliably detected from kernel mode by validating consistency between:
+AMDStackGuard proposes a hardware-assisted validation model and implements the foundational components required to experimentally evaluate whether user-mode stack spoofing can be detected through execution-context consistency checks such as

 1. Memory-resident call stack state (UserRsp)
 2. Hardware-derived execution flow indicators (IBS)